Glossary of Library Terms

 Most of the databases subscribed to by the Clarion University Libraries are indexing/abstracting databases.
 This means that they provide indexing to periodicals, books, and other research resources as well as abstracts (summaries) of the articles within those sources.

 Some indexing/abstracting databases are devoted to one subject area, while others are multidisciplinary.

 Some are completely full-text or partially full-text, and provide instant, online access to the cited material.

 Some databases provide access to information other than periodical or book chapter citations.

 Multidisciplinary, Partially Full-text Databases:

-Both provide indexing of periodical articles in a wide range of subject areas.
-They also provide full-text for many of the cited articles.
+Provides indexing of periodical articles in a wide range of subject areas.
+It also provides full-text for many of the cited articles.